uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    jacobian, do not use remove!
 This may change in a future release.
    Hold the indicated parameter block constant during optimization.

-.. function:: void Problem::RemoveParameterBlock(const double* values)
+.. function:: void Problem::RemoveParameterBlock(double* values)

    Remove a parameter block from the problem.
 The parameterization of the parameter block, if it exists, will persist until the deletion